-You can buy myriad, numerous accessories like their patent e-bike rack, 16-in-1 tools, helmets, battery bags, individual e-bike components, cycling sunglasses, pannier bags, cellphone holders, and portable pumps, to cite a few.
+You can buy numerous accessories like their patent e-bike rack, 16-in-1 tools, helmets, battery bags, individual e-bike components, cycling sunglasses, pannier bags, cellphone holders, and portable pumps, to cite a few.

 Do the E-Bikes Come with a Manufacturer’s Warranty?

-The frame and battery are covered for 2 years, and the warranty takes effect upon receiving the e-bike.
+The frame and battery are covered for two years, and the warranty takes effect upon receiving the e-bike.
 It only covers defects related to manufacturing.
 It doesn’t cover damage or wear and tear unless it happened during shipping.

 Can You Avail of a Test Period for a Magicycle E-Bike?